-Does SPF matter when it comes to sunscreen?
+Does SPF matter when it comes to choosing an Australian sunscreen?

 ‘The SPF (Sun Protection Factor) of a sunscreen is a measure of how well it protects the skin from sunburn.
 Sunscreens need to be applied liberally to achieve the SPF protection claimed on the label.’

 If your unprotected skin would burn in 10 minutes, then the SPF should theoretically give you 15, 30, 50 times more protection.
 However, SPF 50 only offers marginally more protection than an SPF 30 sunscreen.
 What matters the most is that you apply it often and you apply it liberally to make sure you’re getting enough sunscreen coverage.
 Personally, I always choose an SPF 30 or above.

 Why avoid chemical sunscreens, especially as sunscreen for face?

 When I first moved to Australia, I used to buy the big pump action sunscreen bottles with an SPF 50 cheaply from the supermarket.
 I assumed the SPF on the sunscreen bottles was all that mattered and that an SPF 50 meant I was making the right choice.
 I’d use this as sun cream for my face and as a body sunscreen.
 Over time, I found that my face was showing signs of sun damage and was developing slightly discoloured pigment patches.
 When I spoke to a skincare professional, she told me that chemical sunscreens can cause this pigmentation because the chemical sunscreen reacts to the heat.
 This was my first step towards learning more about my sunscreen options and it made me realise I had a lot more to learn about how to keep my skin safe in the sun.